IMPORTANT NEW ARTICLE – JUNE 2015

 We have provided this overview of the whole affair in order to show by contrast just how extremely different are the genuine Theosophical teachings on Maitreya from this later material.
 Before we look at the little that H. P. Blavatsky had to say about Maitreya, we should clarify that the particular Theosophical Society which was ruled by Besant and Leadbeater is actually only ¼ of the entire Theosophical Movement at large.

-It is more correct to refer to that particular organisation as the Adyar Theosophical Society in order to avoid giving the impression that it is THE Theosophical Society.
+It is more correct to refer to that particular organisation as the Adyar Theosophical Society or “The Theosophical Society – Adyar” in order to avoid giving the impression that it is THE Theosophical Society.
 In fact there are three entirely different and unrelated international organisations called “The Theosophical Society.”
 One of them has its headquarters at Adyar in India whilst another has its headquarters at Pasadena, California and the other, formerly based at Point Loma, California, has its headquarters presently in the Netherlands.
 There is also the United Lodge of Theosophists, itself a worldwide association.
-Of these four main branches of the Theosophical Movement, it is only the Adyar Society which accepts the Leadbeater/Besant teachings; the other three have nothing to do with them and have remained true to H. P. Blavatsky and William Quan Judge.
+Of these four main branches of the modern Theosophical Movement, it is only the Adyar Society which accepts the Leadbeater/Besant teachings; the other three have nothing to do with them and have remained committed to H. P. Blavatsky and William Quan Judge.

 For a brief overview of these organisations and the distinctions between them, please see The Four Branches of the Theosophical Movement.

-What HPB said and taught about Maitreya can be condensed into the following points and explanations, with references for those who want to explore in more depth:
+What H. P. Blavatsky said and taught about Maitreya, and the themes that have been connected with Maitreya by others, can be condensed into the following points and explanations, with references for those who want to explore in more depth:

 * “No true Theosophist” will ever accept the notion of an incarnated, bodily Christ or the “Second Coming” of such a being. (“On Pseudo-Theosophy” article)